Don't Miss Dishes - Prairie Home Cooking Trail

 Come and enjoy smoked meats and plate lunches on the Prairie Home Cooking trail.

-They’ve only been open since 2012, but The Little Big Cup in the French community of Arnaudville is definitely a spot worth dropping by.
-Whether you’re looking for a hot cup of coffee, some beignets, or a fried oyster po’ boy, this little stop on the banks of historic Bayou Teche will have just what you’re looking for!
+The Little Big Cup, opened in 2012 in the French-speaking community of Arnaudville is definitely a spot worth dropping by.
+Whether you’re looking for a hot cup of coffee, some beignets or a fried oyster po’ boy, this little stop on the banks of historic Bayou Teche will have just what you’re looking for!

 In many Louisiana restaurants you’ll feel like family when you walk through the front door.
 At Creola Café in Grand Coteau, that is most certainly the case.
 However, your family might not have a roast beef po’ boy like this!
 Served on perfectly crispy French bread, the sandwich comes fully dressed with gravy deliciously dripping around the much needed extra napkins.